 Moreover, keeping your dog in a kennel can prevent accidents from happening in the first place.
 I guarantee you that Sitka’s anxiety would eventually have caused an accident if I hadn’t tackled the problem.

-The fact is, Gunner Kennels are one of the safest dog crates for cars on the market and they have proven time and time again that they keep dogs alive.
+The fact is, Gunner Kennels are one of, if not the safest dog crates for car travel on the market and they have proven time and time again that they keep dogs alive.

 If you can’t afford the payment in one shot, Gunner does offer financing to make it easier on the wallet.